TestSubject004/pdf-file-merger/README.md

-NOTE: don't keep anything other than your pdf files in a dir. if you do, the script requires modification

 ATTENTION : IF YOU USE THIS SCRIPT AND MUCK SOMETHING UP, I WILL TAKE NO RESPONSIBILITIES.
 THE CONSEQUENCES OF USING IT ARE YOURS AND YOURS ALONE.